 Even by modern data aggregation standards, the Sense monitor is doing something enormously complex as it collects detailed, sub-second level data from inside your home’s electrical panel.
 It’s reading multiple subsystems simultaneously, analyzing subtle changes in electrical signals, and reporting in real-time to the Sense app.
 But the collection and analysis part of the process only paints part of the picture, as we also rely on crowdsourced input from our community to help accurately identify devices.

 Before we dive in, we want to make it clear that we take user privacy very seriously, and no personally identifiable information is ever shared with us or anyone else.
 So, while it might be interesting to see how much TV our coworkers here in the office watch, it’s not happening.

 Device detection: Listening for a voice in a noisy room

 Sense’s Lead Data Scientist Ghinwa Choueiter, who has her doctorate in electrical engineering and computer science from MIT, describes how the device identification process begins: “Once the monitor is installed in the home and connected to the Sense app, we start getting data.
 Our unsupervised machine learning algorithms then begin to run and look for what’s in the home, and when it’s being used.”
-The algorithms analyze the timing, phase and magnitude of the electrical signals, among other things, and sift through the noise in order to detect individual devices in the home.
+The algorithms analyze the timing, frequency, phase and magnitude of the electrical signals, among other things, and sift through the noise in order to detect individual devices in the home.